 Israeli governments implement a consistent and systematic policy intended to encourage its citizens to relocate to the West Bank, in violation of international law which prohibits occupying powers from transferring their citizens into occupied territories.
 One means for encouraging settlement is offering financial benefits and incentives to citizens - either directly or to the local Jewish authorities – to raise their standard of living.
 The majority of settlements in the West Bank are classified as national priority areas.
 As such, Israelis who take up residence in the settlements or invest in them are entitled to significant financial benefits provided by various government agencies.
 Local authorities in the Occupied Territories receive larger grants from the Ministry of the Interior than those given to communities within Israel.

-Because the very establishment of the settlements is illegal, and in light of the human rights violations resulting from the existence of the settlements, B'Tselem demands that Israel evacuate the settlements.
-The action must be done in a way that respects the settlers' human rights, including the payment of compensation.
+Considering the fact that the settlements are illegal, and given the attendant human rights violations, B'Tselem calls on Israel to vacate all settlements.
+Such evacuation must be conducted in a manner that respects the settlers’ rights, including payment of compensation.

 The evacuation of the settlements is clearly a complex project that would take some time to accomplish.
 However, there are number of interim steps that may be taken already now in order to minimize human rights violations and breaches of international law.
 Among other steps, the Israeli government should halt all new construction in the settlements be it for establishing new settlements or expanding existing ones; allow Palestinians to use non-built-up areas that had been brought under the municipal jurisdiction of settlements and regional councils; dismantle the special planning committees in the settlements, thereby revoking the powers given to local authorities to prepare master plans and issue construction permits; discontinue the financial incentive programs intended to encourage Israeli citizens to move to settlements, instead allocate these resources to encouraging settlers to relocate to communities within the borders of the State of Israel.